HohlbeinLab/sSMLMAnalyzer/README.md

 * angle_end - upper angle boundary (rad)
 * distance_start - lower distance boundary
 * distance_end - upper distance boundary
 * order_number - The maximum number of orders to search for
+* check_z - Require that a pair has a maximum delta z
+* check_z_margin - The maximum delta z a pair can have (nm)
 * check_order_intensity - Require that each next order has less intensity
 * check_order_ratio - The amount by which the next order has less intensity
 * angle_flip - Flip the Angle